-Eve ate from the fruit of the Tree of Knowledge of Good and Evil.
-As God had warned, humankind became subject to mortality.
-But even in this, we see the depths of God's love and mercy.
-St. Gregory the Theologian proclaims, "Yet here too He provides a benefit - namely death, which cuts off sin, so that evil may not be everlasting.
+It is important for us to see the depths of God's love and mercy in every step, even sending Adam and Eve out of Paradise.
+As St. Gregory the Theologian proclaims, "Yet here too He provides a benefit - namely death, which cuts off sin, so that evil may not be everlasting.
 Thus, His punishment is changed into mercy."
-God did not want His creation to eternally be in a state of broken union with Him so He allowed death to cut off sin.
+God did not want His beloved children to eternally be in a state of broken union with Him so He allowed death to cut off sin.
+But He had a plan to save us!